2017 TOWNIE STREET PARTY

-If you are interested in participating in the Youth Art Fair at the Townie Street Party this summer, please read below:
+If you are interested in participating in the 2017 Youth Art Fair at the Townie Street Party, please read below:

 The Youth Art Fair is a developmental arts program offered to young people in 4th – 12th grades.
 The focus of the program is to provide an opportunity, outside of the classroom, where students who are interested in visual art can explore their creativity and get a glimpse into the world of a professional Art Fair artist.
 The Youth Art Fair program strives to inspire young artists to expand their idea of art and develop their own voice.
 They also learn about the jury process, pricing, customer service, and more.